What is the “Butterfly” in hockey?

 Currently, the butterfly is the preferred save choice for most goalies.
-From this position your goalie can make a variety of saves: blocker, chest, glove, stick and pad saves.
-Here’s a few notes to pay attention to when coaching your goalie in this save position:
+From this position, your goalie can make a variety of saves: blocker, chest, glove, stick, and pad saves.
+Here are a few notes to pay attention to when in this save position:

-• Chest should remain up with the shoulders leaned slightly forward.
-Do not let your goaltender’s butt sink towards their heels as this will create an imbalance to make lateral movements and saves.
+• The chest should remain up with the shoulders leaned slightly forward.
+Do not let your goaltender’s butt sink towards their heels, as this will create an imbalance to make lateral movements and saves.

 • Controlled movement down to the ice, it should not be a flopping and slamming of the knees to the ice

-• Leg pads will be flared out and flush to the ice with the knees close together, the pads can slightly overlap to secure the five hole.
+• Leg pads will be flared outward and flush with the ice, with the knees close together; pads may slightly overlap to secure the five-hole.

 Blocking butterfly, tall, gloves and arms flush with chest and pads